 They have returned to Namibia, grown up, and some have moved on.
-They were GDR-Children of Namibia.
+They were

 GDR-Children of Namibia are a group of approximately 400 black Namibian children that grew up in GDR.
 During the liberation struggle of SWAPO against South African occupation of Namibia they were relocated from 1979 onwards from various refugee camps to GDR and only came back in 1990 at the onset of Namibian independence.
 They were mostly unprepared for their return.

-As recently as 2005, they have appeared on the German media radar.
+German media radar.
 Where some would think that their fate in return would have been impossible, they overlook the nature of traditional German culture of faith and compassion: their transition back to Namibia as young adults was enabled by the ethnic Germans of Namibia.

 In autumn 1989, as Germany rejoiced at the end of the country's 40-year division, many of the students at the "High-School of Friendship" in Stassfurt, near Magdeburg, felt their hearts sink.